bsodmike/crustyengineer.com/content/blog/2025-06-26-fixed-precision-calculations.md

 }
 ```

-We can also format this value to a `String`
+We can also format this value to a `String`, either directly

 ```rust
     #[test]